washiwashiwashi/w2022-f/README.md

 9.The structure from the differential gear to the tire is good, and if the shaft is used as it is, there is a risk that the shaft will be overloaded and break, or that the car will not run smoothly.

 10.Strong fixation of tires.
 A shaft shaped like a nail was used to make it difficult to pull out.

+11.We used lego spike prime and microbit because the lego spike prime has a good motor that does not easily shift the rotation speed or angle (if it does, it is less than 3 degrees), and the color sensor also has good performance, with high accuracy in color discrimination and thresholds.